-Ninety-Three Years of Dedication to Duty – Bidding a Sad Farewell to the Presidio Fire Department
+Ninety-Three Years of Dedication to Duty–Bidding a Sad Farewell to the Presidio Fire Department

-Tucked away in the northeast corner of San Francisco is an old Army town, its forts and buildings dating back to 1776 when the Spaniards first built a fortification overlooking the South Bay.
-Since this time, the Presidio, Spanish for Garrison, has proudly flown the flags of three countries, Spain, Mexico and since 1846, that of the United States.
-By the turn of the 20th century, the Presidio had grown into a complex assortment of buildings, barracks, homes and even a cemetery.
-Although hundreds of soldiers were garrisoned here in the wood frame barracks and Army officers resided in fine homes on “officer’s row,” one building that had been left out was a manned fire station.
+Tucked away in the northeast corner of San Francisco is an old Army town, its forts and buildings dating back to 1776, when the Spaniards first built a fortification overlooking the South Bay.
+Since this time, the Presidio, Spanish for “garrison,” has proudly flown the flags of three countries, Spain, Mexico, and since 1846, that of the United States.
+By the turn of the 20th century, the Presidio had grown into a complex assortment of buildings, barracks, homes, and even a cemetery.
+Although hundreds of soldiers were garrisoned here in the wood-frame barracks and Army officers resided in fine homes on “officer’s row,” one building that had been left out was a manned fire station.

 In 1994, the base was closed through the Base Realignment and Closure (BRAC) procedure, and operation of the department fell to the National Park Service.
 This marked the first and only full–time fire department in the U.S. National Park Service.

-In July 2012, the PFD was restructured and all fire protection operations were absorbed by the San Francisco Fire Department, in the Presidio.
+In July 2012, the PFD was restructured and all fire protection operations were absorbed by the San Francisco Fire Department in the Presidio.
 Station 2 in the Marin Headlands converted to a standard NPS structural fire operation.
-Economically and strategically–driven the new fire operations began on July 12, 2012.
+Economically and strategically driven, the new fire operations began on July 12, 2012.

-The ending of any proud moment in history is always looked at with sadness and nostalgia, but when a fire department closes, it is viewed with the added remembrance of pride and reflection of a long career of dedicated firefighters and paramedics who have made an untold difference in countless lives for nearly a century.
+The ending of any proud moment in history is always looked at with sadness and nostalgia, but when a fire department closes, it is viewed with the added remembrance of pride and reflection of a long succession of dedicated firefighters and paramedics who have made an untold difference in countless lives for nearly a century.